-Please do not hesitate to contact Wayne Arnold, Executive Director, Head of Policy and Regulatory Affairs at ASIFMA & Wardwell We have no objections to disclosing the name of the Association in the version of this response published by the SEHK on its website.
+Please do not hesitate to contact Wayne Arnold, Execu- tive Director, Head of Policy and Regulatory Affairs at ASIFMA (), or Bonnie Chan, partner at Davis Polk & Wardwell (Language 1997)) if you wish to discuss any of the above.
+We have no objections to disclosing the name of the Association in the version of this response published by the SEHK on its website.